Crew Stepping Up Upcoming Cargo Mission and Crew Swap Preps

-Category: Space Hits: 0A vivid aurora streams over the Earth as the space station orbited above the southern Indian Ocean in between Australia and Antarctica.
+Category: Space Hits: 10A vivid aurora streams over the Earth as the space station orbited above the southern Indian Ocean in between Australia and Antarctica.

 The Expedition 66 crew will have a restful weekend before stepping up preparations next week for an intense period of Russian resupply ship and SpaceX Crew Dragon vehicle activities.
 However, the International Space Station residents are wrapping up the work week with a host of maintenance activities.